core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Introduction {#introduction}

-The work on Constrained RESTful Environments (CoRE) aims at realizing the REST architecture in a suitable form for the most constrained nodes (e.g., 8-bit microcontrollers with limited RAM and ROM) and networks (e.g. 6LoWPAN).
-CoRE is aimed at machine-to-machine (M2M) applications such as smart energy and building automation.
+In the work on Constrained RESTful Environments (CoRE), a REST architecture suitable for constrained nodes (e.g. with limited RAM and ROM {{?RFC7228}}) and networks (e.g. 6LoWPAN {{?RFC4944}}) has been established and is used in machine-to-machine (M2M) applications such as smart energy and building automation.

 The discovery of resources offered by a constrained server is very important